Apple’s demands on quality and added value

 If you want to create an app using our platform, you need your own developer account to submit your app.
 However, it must be clearly recognizable that you are also the owner of the developer account.
 If there is no exact assignment, Apple will cause “problems”.

 Since then, we at AppYourself have also been of the opinion that AppYourself has made it possible for app users to enjoy a multi-valued user experience and conform to Apple’s demands on the required quality of apps.
 It goes without saying that we want to offer all our customers the optimal solution for their company.
 For this reason, we have again included the creation of a native iOS app in our offer.
 Our Enterprise plan offers the possibility to create an app that can be published as progressive web app, Android app and iOS app.
 This makes sense for those of our customers who want to reach App users via push messages on an iPhone.
 Since this is not yet possible under iOS, a PWA is not an alternative to the native app.
 The Enterprise plan contains the customer management system, just like the other plans, through which customers can be easily managed and reached via messenger or push notification.
 This also includes our campaigns, with which individual messages can be sent automatically to a certain group of people.
 In addition, our Smart Widget offers the possibility to extend your own website with app functions, e. g. the chat function.

-If you use our submission service, we reserve the right to reject apps before submitting them if they do not meet the relevant criteria.
-If this is the case, we will inform you in good time and give you helpful tips on how to comply with the Apples guidelines and the quality of your app.
-If you have any further questions, please do not hesitate to contact us.
+If you use our submission service, we reserve the right to reject apps before submitting them.
+By not meeting the relevant criteria of course.
+If this is the case, we will inform you in good time.
+We will give you helpful tips on how to comply with the Apples guidelines and the quality of your app.
+Please do not hesitate to contact us, if you have any further questions.